kongfanhe/bert_nlp_sentiment/README.md

 # NLP sentiment analysis with BERT model

 ## Introduction
 This repo demonstrate the use of [BERT](https://github.com/google-research/bert) model for sentiment analysis.
-We use Goole Play Store app review data to train the model, i.e. the review content is the input, and the review score is the output.
-And we translate the review scroe into three sentiment categories:
+We use Goole Play Store app review data to train the model.
+We use the review content as the input, and the review score as the output, and we translate the review scroe into three sentiment categories:

 |review score| sentiment|
 |---|---|